hphelion/documentation/mc.compute.networks.view-subnet.md

 ##Before you begin## {#Overview}

-Before you can create or delete a subnet of an existing network, you must:
+Before you can view the details of a subnet of an existing network, you must:

 * [Sign up for an HP Cloud compute account](https://account.hpcloud.com/signup)
 * [Activate compute service on your account](/mc/account/using/activating/)